Aerial view of Castillo San Felipe del Morro in Old San Juan, Puerto Rico.

 Johnston Atoll

-Johnston Atoll is an atoll in the North Pacific Ocean located southwest of Honolulu.
-It is one of the most isolated places in the world and consists of four small islands: Johnston Island, Sand Island, Akau Island, and Hikina Island.
+Johnston Atoll is located 825 miles southwest of Honolulu.
+Despite being relatively close to a US state, this region is one of the most isolated places in the world and consists of four small islands: Johnston Island, Sand Island, Akau Island, and Hikina Island.

 The atoll was once an important refueling station for flights from Hawaii to other parts of the Pacific Ocean and served as an important military base during and after World War II.
 Today, it is an unincorporated territory of the US administered by the US Fish and Wildlife Service as part of the Pacific Remote Islands Marine National Monument.